prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 - 5.3.
 This rewrittenList is used to create another multiJoinNode (rewrittenMultiJoinNode).
 #### 6. Create a joinNode for each sourceList
 - 6.1.
 Iterate over the rewrittenMultiJoinNode, for each sourceList, call createLeftDeepJoinTree() method.
 This creates a joinNode with all the nodes in the sourceList.
+#### 7. Create a filterNode on top of this joinNode
-#### 7. A new FilterNode is created with the combinedFilters of the multiJoinNode as the predicate.
+- A new FilterNode is created with the combinedFilters of the multiJoinNode as the predicate.
 This is finally returned.
 ```
 private PlanNode createLeftDeepJoinTree(MultiJoinNode multiJoinNode, PlanNodeIdAllocator idAllocator)
 {